FREQUENTLY ASKED QUESTIONS

 What are my up front costs?

-You pay for any telephones or telephone adapters you may need.
-There is a charge for professionally recorded greetings (optional).
+You pay for any telephones or other equipment you may need.

 What counts as a call?